 Each and every state maintains a record of people’s criminal past.
 These databases are connected so you can track criminal convictions from other states.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It helps to know the county, and if the crime was in a different state entirely, you might have to pay a fee for a more intensive search.

 When you look up someone’s criminal record you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for these crimes: